mkaszubowski/reefpoints/source/posts/2016-05-25-how-does-project-communication-become-complex.md

-I also learned that [https://blog.bufferapp.com/small-teams-why-startups-often-win-against-google-and-facebook-the-science-behind-why-smaller-teams-get-more-done](coordination cost) becomes one of the factors in determining the productivity of a team.
+I also learned that [coordination cost](https://blog.bufferapp.com/small-teams-why-startups-often-win-against-google-and-facebook-the-science-behind-why-smaller-teams-get-more-done) becomes one of the factors in determining the productivity of a team.

 All these are great ways to look at getting things done with more perspective than I would have had before I took on a management role.
 Re-discovering some of these principles for myself, and learning from colleagues has been a rewarding process - and I can’t wait to see what’s next!